rustfoundation/foundation.rust-lang.org/news/welcoming-seth-markle-to-the-rust-foundation-board.md

 ---
 title: Welcoming Seth Markle to the Rust Foundation Board
 byline: Rust Foundation Staff
+description: >-
-description: 'Seth Markle joins the Rust Foundation board as Member Director for AWS. '
+  Seth Markle joins the Rust Foundation board as the new Member Director for AWS.
+Shane Miller will be departing as Chairperson in December 2022.
 date: 2022-11-10T15:00:00Z
 tags:
   - announcement